Existence of steady very weak solutions to Navier-Stokes equations with non-Newtonian stress tensors: Main results.

-The main tool in order to get the announced a-priori estimates for \eqref{eq:model} is called \textit{solenoidal relative truncation}.
-Let us say a few words about the development of this tool.\\ Suppose we are given a Sobolev function $u \in W^{1,1}(\Omega)$ where $\Omega$ is an open set of $\mathbb{R}^{n}$.
-A \textbf{Lipschitz truncation} of $u$ is a function $u_{\lambda}, \ \lambda>0$ that is Lipschitz continuous and such that $\left|\left\{ u_{\lambda}\neq u\right\} \right|\to0$ as $\lambda \to \infty $.
+The last main result we present is a refinement of the Lipschitz approximation method.
+Let us say a few words about the development of this tool.
+Suppose we are given a Sobolev function $u \in W^{1,1}(\Omega)$ where $\Omega$ is an open set of $\mathbb{R}^{3}$.
+A \textbf{Lipschitz truncation} of $u$ is a function $u_{\lambda}$ that is Lipschitz continuous with Lipschitz constant bounded by $\lambda>0$ such that $\left|\left\{ u_{\lambda}\neq u\right\} \right|\to0$ as $\lambda \to \infty $.
 This is done by modifying the function $u$ on the level set where the Hardy- Lilttlewood maximal function of $\nabla u$ is greater than $\lambda$.
 To our knowledge, this was first achieved by Acerbi and Fusco in \cite{AF1} , \cite{AF2} and \cite{AF3}.

 The Lipschitz truncation method was successfully applied in many areas of analysis such as: \begin{itemize} \item Calculus of variations: weak lower semicontinuity for Lipschitz functions imply weak lower semicontinuity for Sobolev functions ~\cite{AF1}, \cite{AF2}, \cite{AF3}. \item Fluid dynamics: existence of non-Newtonian fluids \cite{fms97} , \cite{dms08}, \cite{BDS13} and the references therein. \item Very weak solutions: a-priori estimates for p-Laplacian \cite{Le} , existence and uniqueness issues \cite{BuDS16} , \cite{BDS13} \cite{BS16}, non-linear flows \cite{BBS16}.
 See also the recent parabolic results~\cite{DieSchStrVer17,BBS19}